Vision

 Governance

-CARMM is a collaborative network and its activities and strategic direction are directed by the CARMM Council who are representatives of respective founding partners.
+CARMM is a collaborative network of partner organisations.
+It’s strategic direction and activities are shaped by the CARMM Council, which is made up of representatives of the four partners.

-CARMM activities are led and undertaken by relevant partner organisations utilising bilateral and multilateral agreements governing responsibilities, resourcing and delivery of activities.
+Activities are led and undertaken by partners, using bilateral and multilateral agreements to govern responsibilities, resourcing and outcome delivery.

 CARMM Council Members